mhulsman/ibidas/docs/installation.rst

 The ``setuptools`` package is available in nearly all Linux distributions.

 To install, Ibidas needs some dependencies.
 Most are automatically installed.
-The following packages need to be installed manually if they are not yet available (an error will be returned in this case):
+The following packages need to be installed manually (i.e. using the package manager of your distribution) if they are not yet available (an error will be returned in this case):

-    * numpy development files
+    * numpy (development) files

     * psycopg2 (only if access is required to postgres databases)